ccbogel/QualCoder/README.md

 ### Linux:

-I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
-This will install the QualCoder software by double-clicking on the .deb package.
-It is not a perfect package so you might have to re-install it to get it to install correctly.

-### Manual install on Linux:

 Once a python 3.x is installed, make the install.sh executable and run the install.sh script from the terminal.
 Make sure the qualcoder folder is in the same directory as the install.sh script (i.e. as it appears when you download the QualCoder-master folder).